rzaldana/bgrim/README.md

 An open-source standard library for bash

 # Dependencies
 bgrim is pure bash code so there are no external binary dependencies (not even GNU core utilities).
-This is by design to make the library compatible with as many platforms as possible (as long as they're running a supported bash version)
+This is by design to make the library compatible with as many platforms as possible (as long as they're running a supported bash version).

 # Supported Bash versions
-4.4.23+
+The following Bash versions are tested on Linux Alpine:
+- 4.4.23
+- 5.2.15

+However, given the small differences between minor Bash versions and different platform binaries, the library sshould be broadly compatible with any Bash versions higher than 4.4.23.
+Bash versions lower than that, are explicitly not supported.

+**Note for MacOS Users**: By default, MacOS ships with an ancient version of Bash (3.2.57).
+This version lacks some important features used by the library, including but not limited to associative arrays and the lastpipe shopt.
+This library will not run on your system unless you upgrade to a higher version of Bash.

 # Modules
 - **arr**: functions for array manipulation